cksystemsteaching/selfie/README.md

 using selfie as follows:

 ```
-./selfie -c double.c -m 1
+./selfie -c examples/double.c -m 1
 ```

 This time we show *line numbers* 1 to 7 of the code as a way to refer to individual lines.
-Please ignore them when creating `double.c`.

 Selfie follows a workflow that is standard for programming languages such as C. It first compiles a program written in C\* to RISC-U machine code.
 This is done by the `-c` option, that is, by `./selfie -c double.c`.
 We could then take the machine code and run it on a RISC-U processor.
 Such processors exist but you are unlikely to have access to a computer with such a processor.
 Therefore, selfie also features an interpreter of RISC-U machine code which is invoked by the `-m 1` option.
 In other words, `./selfie -c double.c -m 1` instructs selfie to compile the source code in `double.c` to RISC-U machine code and then execute it right away using its builtin RISC-U interpreter.

 Ok, that is all very nice and cool but how can we see what is actually going on?
 There are essentially two ways.
 We can ask selfie to generate a human-readable RISC-U assembly file called `double.s` that contains the compiled code of `double.c`, or we can have selfie execute the compiled code and output in our terminal every single machine instruction that it actually executes.
 Let us try generating the assembly file first:

 ```
-./selfie -c double.c -S double.s
+./selfie -c examples/double.c -S double.s
 ```

 Make sure to use an uppercase `S` in the `-S` option.
 The lowercase version `-s` also works but generates less information.
 The relevant part of `double.s` looks as follows, with some code omitted (`...`) and some comments (`//`) and formatting (`---`) added by us: